 3. Mealtimes are totally different.

 Breakfast isn’t really a thing in Spain.
 In fact just this morning I was thinking about the giant lie I’ve been told my whole life that breakfast is the most important meal of the day.
 Maybe it’s because I was totally off schedule, but I didn’t really miss breakfast.
-For the most part, breakfast in Madrid consisted of a pastry, perhaps a croissant with ham and cheese and some coffee or juice (which is where I say they wholeheartedly believe in fresh squeezed orange juice, yum.)
+For the most part, breakfast in Madrid consisted of a pastry, perhaps a croissant with ham and cheese and some coffee or juice.
 The portions were never huge, just enough to get you going.
 That being said, a late lunch is the biggest meal of the day in Madrid.
 I noticed rush hour at restaurants was between 2 and 5 pm with people ordering large elaborate meals that I’m used to as dinner.
 From about 5 to 9 pm most eating establishments were either closed or empty, refilling as people come back out for drinks and smaller plates of shared food (tapas).
 Since I was on my own most of the time I simply ate when I was hungry and kept eating until I was full.
-(I also kept a stock of granola bars and juice in my room because I always seemed to wake up around 4 am starving.)
+I also kept a stock of granola bars and juice in my room because I always seemed to wake up around 4 am starving.

 4. Learn a bit about the food.